Fighting Extinction Challenge

 Explore Healesville Sanctuary, meeting our unique, endangered wildlife and learn what you can do to help fight extinction.
 Are you up for the challenge?

-Wurundjeri history and culture and sustainability principles enrich the Fighting Extinction Challenge to provide students with the background they need to fight extinction.
-By the end of a busy day, students present their action plan to help save endangered wildlife.
+Wurundjeri history and culture and sustainability principles enrich the Fighting Extinction Challenge to provide students with the background they need to help care for wildlife.

 Students will learn: